StevenMElliott/StevenMElliott.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Data Scientist Student
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Steve Elliott:

-- I rock a great mustache
+- I probably over-analyze everything, maybe.
-- I'm extremely loyal to my family
+- I'm a gamer
+- I enjoy grilling meat, I really want to learn to smoke meats as soon as I get equipment.

-What else do you need?
+What else do you need to know?

 ### my history